 I employ the use of fragmentation, marking, and repetition to develop visceral manifestations of female narratives.
 The beautiful and the grotesque mingle as figures contort against the boundaries of their somatic limits.
 The works are intended as fluid texts that move between interior and the exterior experience through small gestures that have been repeated and ritualized.
 The serial nature of my work emphasizes the intimate relationship between the part and the whole, and reflects the symbolic resonance contained in the obsessive action.

-Cindy Rehm is a Los Angeles based artist and educator.
-She is the co-founder of Craftswoman House, which recently launched Temporary Residence, a series of feminist centered roving projects staged in public and private spaces.
+Cindy Rehm is a Los Angeles based artist and an educator.
+She serves as co-facilitator of the Cixous Reading Group, and is co-founder of the feminist-centered projects Craftswoman House and Feminist Love Letters.
 She is the founder and former director of spare room, a DIY installation space in Baltimore, MD that presented over twenty site-specific projects over a three-year span.

 Link to Sweating Blood